roddhjav/apparmor.d/docs/development/recommendations.md

 Some programs should not be confined by themselves.
 For example, tools such as `ls`, `rm`, `diff` or `cat` do not have profiles in this project.
 Let's see why.

 These are general tools that in a general context can legitimately access any file in the system.
-Therefore, the confinement of such tools by a global profile would at best be minimal at worst be a security theatre.
+Therefore, the confinement of such tools by a global profile would at best be minimal, at worst be security theatre.

 It gets even worse.
 Let's say, we write a profile for `cat`.
 Such a profile would need access to `/etc/`.
 We will add the following rule:
 ```sh